kazuph/mcp-docs-rag/README.md

   - Returns AI-generated responses with context from documents
 - `add_git_repository` - Clone a Git repository to the docs directory with optional sparse checkout
   - Takes repository_url as parameter
+  - Optional document_name parameter to customize the name of the document collection (use simple descriptive names without '-docs' suffix)
   - Optional subdirectory parameter for sparse checkout of specific directories
   - Automatically pulls latest changes if repository already exists
 - `add_text_file` - Download a text file to the docs directory